drewhendrickson/gae-experiment-base/README.md

-experiment-base.js
+gae-experiment-base
 ==================

-Base experiment code for web experiments
+Base experiment code for web experiments hosted on Google App Engine For Python ()

 ### How does the code work?
 Different sections of the experiment call each other in sequence.
 Currently the order is: